FastAPI 102: Async vs Sync, What Actually Happens

 └─► Fast/trivial computation (no I/O)

-└─► Either works — async def if already in async context
+└─► Either works. async def if you're already in an async context.

 import asyncio